CQTS/introduction-to-cubical/lectures/3--Topics/3-1--Structure-Identity-Principle.lagda.md

 # Lecture 3-1: The Structure Identity Principle

+## Introduction

 mvrnote: a lot of the definition names in this file could be improved.

-In Lecture 2-X we saw how univalence can be used to show that paths between types the same as equivalences between those types.
+In Lecture 2-6 we saw how univalence can be used to show that paths between types the same as equivalences between those types.
 But what if our types have extra structure, like algebraic operations or axioms?
 In this Lecture, we extend univalence to the *Structure